This post may contain affiliate links. Please see our disclosure policy.

 Serving Suggestions

-This fruit salad is suited to serving for Easter brunch, summer cookouts, potlucks, and more!
+This fruit salad is suited to serving for Easter brunch, summer BBQs, potlucks, and more!
 Check out some of my favorite menus below.

-- A Brunch to Remember: Pair with hash brown breakfast casserole, classic quiche, blueberry coffee cake, and/or French toast casserole,
+- A Brunch to Remember: Pair with hash brown breakfast casserole, classic quiche, blueberry coffee cake, and/or overnight French toast casserole.

-- Summer Cookouts: Serve alongside burgers, crockpot pulled pork, or grilled shrimp along with potato salad, Antipasto pasta salad, and creamy coleslaw, for a summer cookout menu that everyone will love.
+- Summer Cookouts: Serve alongside classic burgers, crockpot pulled pork, or grilled shrimp skewers along with old-fashioned potato salad, Antipasto pasta salad, and creamy coleslaw, for a summer cookout menu that everyone will love.

 - Potluck Gatherings: This fruit salad is one of my go-to dishes for potlucks.
 Just like Homemade Baked Beans, BLT pasta salad, and Texas Sheet Cake, it is a hit with any crowd!